WDI-HoneyBadger/hw-w10d03-activerecord-basics-rails-review/README.md

   ```
   # your answer here
   ```

+   -CSS
+   -Javascript

 - What does the command `rails db:drop` do?
   ```
   # your answer here
   ```
+ Drops the database

 - What does the command `rails c` do?
   ```
   # your answer here
   ```
+  Iit is a console of Ruby that opens a console with rails platform
 - What is an ORM?
 What does it stand for?
   ```
   # your answer here
   ```

+ Object Relational Mapping

 - What does a migration file do?
   ```
   # your answer here
   ```

 - How do you run your migration files?
   ```
   # your answer here
   ```

+  rails db:migrate

 - How do you start a rails server?
   ```
   # your answer here
   ```

+  rails s

 - What is the command to start a new rails API called "reasons_why_ghadeer_rules"?
   ```
   # your answer here
   ```

+  rails new reasons_why_ghadeer_rules --api -G --database=postgresql

 - What is an API?
   ```
   # your answer here
   ```

+  API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.